Cardinals vs. Dodgers Player Props Betting Odds

-Player prop betting options for James Outman, Paul Goldschmidt and others are available in the Los Angeles Dodgers-St. Louis Cardinals matchup at Dodger Stadium on Friday, starting at 10:10 PM ET.
+Player prop bet odds for Max Muncy, Paul Goldschmidt and others are available when the Los Angeles Dodgers host the St. Louis Cardinals at Dodger Stadium on Saturday (first pitch at 9:10 PM ET).

 Bet on this matchup or its props with DraftKings!